 Coming up with a budget requires that you do some research into the book design, typesetting, editing and other self-publishing services available to you so that you can ask for quotes and references.
 A great resource is the directory of services vetted by ALLi, the Alliance of Independent Publishers.
 Another resource is IngramSpark, where 1106 Design is listed under the Full Service category of Experts.
 (See our exclusive offer for IngramSpark customers.)

 Finally, make sure to manage the print-on-demand yourself.
-There are two (and only two) print-on-demand companies: one is IngramSpark and the other is Kindle Direct (Amazon).
+There are two (and only two) print-on-demand companies: one is IngramSpark and the other is Kindle Direct Publishing (KDP).
 Despite what you might hear from other self-publishing companies, you can set up and manage your own accounts with either company, and in return you will earn the maximum royalties available.

 For more about the benefits of managing your own print-on-demand, plus four other things you should know before you self-publish, read this blog post from the archives.